SeanDumler/PokeWallet/README.md

 This application is a budget tool generated to give users the opportunity to view, add, edit, and delete monthly budgets, bills, and incomes.

 You would first start off by signing into your account.
-If you do not have one, you can create ne for free using an email and valid password.
+If you do not have one, you can create one for free using an email and valid password.

-Afterwards, you start by creating a either a budget on the budget page, creating your monthly bills, or creating you monthly incomes.
+Afterwards, you start by creating either a budget on the budget page, creating your monthly bills, or creating your monthly income.

 Your incomes will be seperated by the month and year.
 It will be dsplayed by the job income.